 "How will we recognize John from the others?"
 Jacob asked.
 "We don't want to attack him by mistake."

-"Anyway, I wanted you all to see him before you went out on watch tonight," Matt interjected.
+"Anyway, I wanted you all to see him before you went out on watch tonight," Matt said.
 "Remember, the throat is the most vulnerable place besides the heart.
 Good luck, everyone."

 The meeting ended and everyone began to disperse.
-Some of them were scheduled to patrol that night, so they headed home to eat.
+Some of them were scheduled to patrol that night, so they headed home for a bite to eat.

 "We're going to start patrolling tonight, too," Jasper said.
 "Since we don't have to sleep, we should be able to cover a lot of ground.
 Emmett's strength should come in handy if it comes to that."

-"I owe you an apology," Edward said.
+"I owe you an apology."
+Edward stuffed his hands in his pockets.
 "Sometimes my mind reading ability becomes insensitive to others."

 "Understandable."
 Jasper nodded.